Engel relations in 4-manifold topology: New universal surgery problems

 In this section we exhibit new universal links which are general (see section \ref{s-cobordism section}) doubles of links $L$ which are more like Wh$_{\text{ram}}$ than Bor.
 For convenience of the reader we restate the theorem from the introduction:

-{\bf Theorem \ref{new models theorem}}. {\sl There is a family of links $\{ K\}$ for which the problem of constructing free slices constitutes a universal problem, where each $K\in \{ K\}$ is of the form: a general double of a ramified homotopically trivial link.}
+{\bf Theorem \ref{new models theorem}}. {\sl There is a family of links $\{ K\}$ for which the problem of constructing free slices constitutes a universal problem, where each $K\in \{ K\}$ is of the form: a generalized (genus one) double of a ramified homotopically trivial link.}

-\begin{remark} Any link $L$ with a non-trivial $\bar\mu$ may be ramified to produce $L_r$ with a nontrivial non-repeating $\bar\mu$, so theorem \ref{new models theorem} does not yield a universal set of links based on general doubling of a link with all non-repeating $\bar\mu$ invariants vanishing.
+\begin{remark} Any link $L$ with a non-trivial $\bar\mu$ may be ramified to produce $L_{\rm ram}$ with a nontrivial non-repeating $\bar\mu$, so theorem \ref{new models theorem} does not yield a universal set of links based on general doubling of a link with all non-repeating $\bar\mu$ invariants vanishing.
 However it was a surprise to see any collection of universal problems tied so closely to homotopically trivial links.
 The new universal problems certainly focus attention on the impact of ramification.
-This is the second surprise and is perhaps the ``other side of the coin'' to section \ref{homotopy solution} where ramification is exploited to construct an unexpected homotopy solution to the A-B slice problem. \end{remark} \begin{remark} Part of what we have learned is that what 15 years ago was regarded as a minor technical distinction - homotopically trivial versus (homotopically trivial)$^+$ - may instead lie at the heart of the matter.
+This is the second surprise and is perhaps the ``other side of the coin'' to section \ref{homotopy solution} where ramification is exploited to construct an unexpected homotopy solution to the A-B slice problem. \end{remark} \begin{remark} Part of what we have learned is that what 20 years ago was regarded as a minor technical distinction - homotopically trivial versus (homotopically trivial)$^+$ - may instead lie at the heart of the matter.
 (See \cite{CP} for recent results related to this problem.)
 At present, Wh(Wh$_{\text{ram}}$) is certainly the most interesting link slice problem. \end{remark} The next lemma expresses the transitivity of surgery solutions; we will use it to pass from the original to the new universal problems. \begin{lemma} \sl (Transitivity of surgery) Let $f\co M\longrightarrow P$ be an unobstructed problem with surgery below the middle dimension completed so that $f_\sharp$ is an isomorpshim on ${\pi}_1$ and so that the kernel module is a free module with hyperbolic intersection form $\lambda$ and standard $\mu$.
 Suppose $K(f)$ is represented by an embedded (possibly disconnected) $4$-manifold $(W, \partial)\subset \text{\sl interior}(M)$.
 Here ``represented'' means that